Half Marathon Recovery Week

 • Mentally decompress

-Done right, it doesn’t set you back, it propels you forward.
+Done right, it doesn’t just hold you back or slow you down, it actually propels you forward with momentum and purpose.

 When to Schedule It